 That question should be, why not make epoxy art?
 Every painting you make is a chance to be creative with resin.
 Plus, no two paintings are ever the same.
 You will never run out of things to try or techniques to learn.

-By the way, the skills you learn in making resin art will help you make other resin crafts, like shaping resin into a bowl or placing stickers in resin.
+The skills you learn in making resin art will help you make other resin crafts!

 What kind of resin should you use?